rizsvn/one-day-one-code/README.md

 - `<meta name="viewport" content="width=device-width, initial-scale=1">`
   Viewport Configuration: Sets the viewport for responsive design, ensuring proper rendering on various devices.

-> "Kickstart your Code of The Day with One Day One Code to progressively implement and enhance your coding skills." - Rizsan Zainal M

-*#onedayonecode* *#codeoftheday*

-## Day Code Logs
 ### 2025-01-01
 **HTML First**
 - `<!DOCTYPE html>`